-- Derivative financial instruments are measured at fair value. - Financial instruments at fair value through profit or loss are measured at fair value. - Assets classified as held for sale are measured at the lower of their carrying amount and fair value less cost to sell.
+- Derivative financial instruments are measured at fair value. - Financial instruments at fair value through profit or loss are measured at fair value.

 C. Functional and presentation currency

 These consolidated financial statements are presented in New Zealand dollars (\$), which is the functional currency of each of the group entities.
 All amounts have been rounded to the nearest thousand, unless otherwise indicated.